incertum/cyber-matrix-ai/BigDL-Spark-Malicious-URL-Detection-Deep-Learning/README.md

 - Convert this HashMap to a Spark `broadcast` variable.
 - Resolve the broadcast variable to map each character of the URL to it's unique float type index starting from `3.0f`.
 Assign `2.0f` if character not available in Map.
 URLs that are longer than 75 characters will be cropped (`val sequenceLen = 75` was arbitrarily chosen by the researcher).
 - Even though the Deep Learning embedding layer `LookupTable` provides a `padding` option for sequences that are shorter than the `sequenceLen`, I would get errors when supplying tensors of unequal lengths.
 Therefore, a spark `udf` (user defined function) that pads all shorter sequences with the index `1.0f` was added to the data preprocessing stage.
-- Thus vocabulary size in this project thus is `val vocabSize = 87`.
+- Thus vocabulary size in this project is `val vocabSize = 87`.